-Cuttlefish are related to squid and octopus and are predatory intelligent animals that are actively targeted by fisheries in the English channel.
-The copious quantities of black ink produced by cuttlefish are sometimes used in cooking and the flesh of cuttlefish is high in protein and a good alternative to calamari.
+Cuttlefish are related to squid and octopus and are predatory, intelligent animals that are actively targeted by fisheries in the English channel.
+The copious quantities of black ink produced by cuttlefish are sometimes used in cooking and the flesh of cuttlefish is high in protein and an alternative to calamari.

 Cuttlefish traps are large baited traps, although they are rarely used in Cornwall this is the most sustainable method of catching cuttlefish.Learn more